Tip Calculator & Bill Splitter

 Common Mistakes

-Tipping on the total including tax in the US
+Tipping on the post-tax total when the menu shows pre-tax prices

-Not tipping in the US because 'service was average'
+Not tipping in the United States because 'service was average'

 Tipping in Japan or South Korea